 The aromas in coffee are divided into three categories: enzymatic, sugar browning and dry distillation.
 Enzymatic aromas arise during the growth of the plant, sugar browning aromas arise from the Maillard reaction during roasting and dry distillation aromas arise from the combustion of the pulp of the coffee bean.
 Enzymatic aromas are floral, fruity and reminiscent of herbs, sugar browning aromas are nutty, caramel-like and chocolate, dry distillation aromas are spicy, resinous and burnt (carbon).

 During the roasting process, the enzymatic aromas are broken down, creating sugar browning aromas.
 In the further course the enzymatic aromas disappear, sugar browning aromas dominate and dry distillation aromas emerge.
 Even further in the roasting process, the sugar browning aromas disappear,

 The need to control acidity goes hand in hand with the flavors a coffee harbors.

 This explains the trend towards more acidic espressos, where the flavors are more complex, at the price of a higher acidity.
 It also explains why filter coffee can be more interesting because the roaster has to pay more attention to the flavors and less to the acidity.

-But what does all of this mean for cold brew?
+But what does all of this mean for cold brewed coffee?